cts198859/deeprl_signal_control/README.md

 To evaluate and compare trained agents, run
 ~~~
-python3 main.py --base-dir [base_dir] evaluate --agents [agent names] --evaluate-metrics num_arrival_car --evaluate-seeds [seeds]
+python3 main.py --base-dir [base_dir] evaluate --agents [agent names] --evaluate-seeds [seeds]
 ~~~
-Evaluation metrics is the actual objective, and make sure evaluation seeds are different from those used in training/testing.
+Evaluation data will be output to `[base_dir]/eva_data`, and make sure evaluation seeds are different from those used in training.